Nathan's Piano Studio

-Yearly is easy, monthly is the most common, weekly can work too if the hassle doesn’t bother you and you can do it consistently enough that I can trust it.
+Yearly is easy, monthly is the most common, weekly can work too though if the hassle doesn’t bother you and you can do it consistently enough that I can trust it.

 For adults with a two-week schedule, I ask for advance payment for a term at a time.
 This is to help you make it happen.

-I happily accept cash, cheque, or etransfer.
+I can accept cash, cheque, or etransfer.